chainguard-dev/edu/content/chainguard/chainguard-images/reference/calico-cni/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Calico-cni"
+    parent: "calico-cni"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Calico-cni** Image.
+This page shows detailed information about all public variants of the Chainguard **calico-cni** Image.

 ## Variants Compared
 The **calico-cni** Chainguard Image currently has one public variant: